 Suspicious Process Blocking

-Suspicious Process Blocking identifies the processes associated with variants of ransomware (such as scripts, like PowerShell, or even vbscript running in Word (in which case Word itself is the process)) as suspicious and blocks them.
-This can sometimes be referred to as Exploit Blocking which examines the techniques typically used in an exploit to take more control over the operating system by exploiting its flaws.
+Suspicious Process Blocking identifies the processes associated with variants of ransomware such as scripts like PowerShell, and vbscript running in Word (in which case Word itself is the process) as suspicious and blocks them.
+Also referred to as Exploit Blocking, it examines the techniques typically used in an exploit to take more control over the operating system by exploiting its flaws.

-Finally, most ransomware has some predictable behavior.
-We use this detection type to our advantage and provide protection capabilities in addition to machine learning.
-Sometimes referred to as Indicators of Attack (IoA) these focus on what actions are being taken and prevent them.
-For example, many ransomware programs will steal credentials, delete your local backups and of course change a high number of files substantially and then quickly write a note demanding bitcoin.
-Additionally, it doesn’t matter if the source is a process, script or other automated programs the behavior or action taken will present the same.
-This type of behavior-based policy is how the ActZero ML also compliments CrowdStrike for broader detections beyond those that come “off the shelf” with Falcon.
+Most ransomware has some predictable behavior.
+We use this detection type to our advantage and provide other protection capabilities besides Machine Learning.
+An example is Indicators of Attack (IoA), which focused on detecting the intentions of the attack to prevent repeated chain intrusions such as stealing credentials, deleting local backups, and changing a substantial number of files and inscribing a note demanding bitcoin.
+It doesn’t matter if the source is a process, script, or other automated programs, the behavior or action taken will present the same.
+This type of behavior-based policy shows how ActZero’s ML compliments CrowdStrike in achieving broader detections beyond those that come “off the shelf” with Falcon.